typia.assert() โ throw on the first invalid field

 *

-* primarily intended for specialized AI agent libraries or custom
+* For AI agent libraries or custom validation needing additional context.

 */